Mimioj101/test-extension/README.md

 #######################################################################
-Run 'npm install'
+Run 'npm install',

-Run 'npm run build'
+Run 'npm run build',

-Travel to 'chrome://extensions/' in your Google Chrome browser Turn on 'Developer Mode'
+Travel to 'chrome://extensions/' in your Google Chrome browser,

+Turn on 'Developer Mode',

-Select 'Load unpacked' and select the entire 'build' folder
+Select 'Load unpacked' and select the entire 'build' folder.